CSCfi/csc-user-guide/CONTRIBUTING.md

 ## For the impatient

 Once you've completed the steps above:
-* In [docs.csc.fi](https://docs.csc.fi) go the the page you want to edit and click the pen icon at top right
+* In [docs.csc.fi](https://docs.csc.fi) go the page you want to edit and click the pen icon at top right
 * (sign in GitHub) and edit then content
 * Scroll down to commit changes (create a new branch) -> make a pull request
 * Assign a reviewer